To the relief of many Africa has been largely spared by Coronavirus… as an example Botswana has reported 1 death (yes I cherry picked this one).

 o All arriving passengers are to wear masks for travel and dispose of them when exiting the airport;

 o Sanitizers are to be placed throughout airports and all airport staff are to be monitored for symptoms of COVID-19;

 o Face masks are to be worn by all people at all times in public places; and

 o Social distancing of 1.5 m apart is required at all times

-• International flights will start August 1, 2020 and there are no quarantine requirements for travelers arriving into the country;
+• International flights started August 1, 2020 and there are no quarantine requirements for travelers arriving into the country;

 • Face masks are to be worn by all people at all times in public places;